aio-libs/aiohttp/docs/web_reference.rst

                       :class:`str` (converted to *UTF-8* encoded bytes)
                       or :class:`bytes`.

-      :raise RuntimeError: if connection is not started or closing
+      :raise RuntimeError: if connection is not started

    .. coroutinemethod:: receive(timeout=None)